jmanthony3/Archimedes/docs/class/engr-837-001-materials-characterization-methods/brightfield.md

 ...is the most common type and is a uniform illumination of the surface (or transmission through).

 ## TEM
-The [diffraction pattern](lecture-16-tem-diffraction-patterns.md) contains a central spot that is the undeflected beam (high intensity).
+The #diffraction-pattern contains a central spot that is the undeflected beam (high intensity).
-The objective aperture is within that central spot, limiting the signal and scattered electrons.
+The objective aperture is within that central spot, limiting the signal and [scattered electrons](electron-scattering.md).
 Therefore, imaging mode (brightfield) is just the undeflected or very weakly deflected beam.

 | ![](../../../attachments/imaging-modes/brightfield_imaging_221005_140908_EST.png) |